thlaure/thlaure/README.md

 ### Hi there 👋, I am Thomas Laure!

-I'm a french fullstack web developer.
+I'm a french fullstack developer.
 I like to explore new technologies, develop software solutions and quick hacks and I really love problem solving.

 In my free time, I love reading books, listening to podcasts about many subjects such as philosophy, nature, energy, environment, sustainable development, human societies, and many scientific topics🤓, and make a lot of surveillance about dev, tech in general, marketing, e-commerce, management, CSR (Corporate Social Responsibility) and many other professional skills.

 #### 🤠About me
 - 👨‍🎓Engineer degree in Computer Science at le CNAM (France)
-- 💻I daily use: VS Code, GNU/Linux, Git, MySQL, Docker, GitHub Copilot
+- 💻I daily use: VS Code, Git, Docker, GitHub Copilot mostly on macOS
 - 🧰With the following languages and frameworks: PHP, Symfony, API Platform, JavaScript, Node.js, Express, React, HTML and CSS
 - 💡I have also skills in: DevOps (Docker, CI/CD), Python, UML, specifications writing, UX Design, Design Thinking, Agility (Scrum and Kanban)
 - 🌱I'm studying Big Data, IA, cybersecurity in my free time